thecluff/GullleBelle/README.md

 14. Retart 'MySQL' and 'Apache' in the XAMPP control panel.
 15. Go to www.gulllebelle.com (this link only works on your computer) and you're done!

-## Warning!!
-Do not publish this!
-Not because I don't want you to, but you might get in trouble for starting a fake bank website.